-To understand the basic research methodologies used in the discipline, develop a research problem which is theoretically and conceptually sound, and execute an acceptable Master's Thesis.
+To understand the basic research methodologies used in the discipline, develop a research problem that is theoretically and conceptually sound, and execute an acceptable Master's Thesis.

-Special resources of the department:
+Special Resources of the Department:

 The department provides internship opportunities for students who are interested in exploring employment in the public or private sectors.